blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 ---
 title: Introduction to netCDF
-teaching: 15 min
+teaching: 15
-exercises: 0 min
+exercises: 0
 questions:
     - "What is NetCDF format?"
     - "Why using Xarray for NetCDF files in Python "
 objectives:
+    - "Undertanding how NetCDF is stored."
-    - "Describe how information is stored in a Python DataFrame."
+    - "Describe the components of a NetCDF file."
     - "Define the two main types of data in Python: text and numerics."
     - "Examine the structure of a DataFrame."
     - "Modify the format of values in a DataFrame."